wmhilton-stoplight/platform-docs/2a.-style-guides/style-guide-quick-start.md

 # Style Guide Quickstart

-Follow these steps to quickly use style guides that bring consistency and easy governance to your API program.
+Follow these steps to use style guides that bring consistency and easy governance to your API program.

 You can take one of two approaches: